Kif11/aframe-webpack/README.md

-# A-Frame with Webpack Example
+# A-Frame with Webpack and JSX

 This project shows: